Rajivkumawat3/CodeBox/README.md

 ## Set Up

 if you wish to set the project up yourself, documentation has been provided in the `docs` folder.
 Check out [DOCS.md](https://github.com/rajivkumawat3/codebox/blob/main/docs/DOCS.md) for a detailed reference.
 It describes local machine setup and service functioning.
-Read [SERVER.md](https://github.com/rajivkumawat3/codebox/blob/main/docs/SERVER.md) for documentation on deployment.

 ## Tech Stack